How to Lose Your Job by Supporting Palestine [UNLOCKED]

 And I think it is really harmful because I never want to discourage people from joining this profession, especially people who look like me, who hold similar identities to me.

-But it is hard to tell them with a straight face that, you you know, your legal education prepares you to be an advocate in this moment, because it seems like only some advocates are worth training, worth bringing up at these institutions.
+But it is hard to tell them with a straight face that, you know, your legal education prepares you to be an advocate in this moment because because it seems like only some advocates are worth training worth bringing up at these institutions but I say all that to say don't let that stop you and I gain my critical thinking skills not because of the institution I attend but despite it so if you come with the intentions of being an advocate you will leave with with the skills of being an advocate regardless of where you attend so

 I think the last thing I would add that I didn't mention, but of course we alluded to, I just want to make it crystal clear that our incidence and the things that we're talking about today is not exclusive to us, but is really part of this broader pattern of attacks we are seeing against people who speak up for Palestinian rights and share views that are critical of Israel, right?